Are you an adult with autistic traits, and you struggle with social interactions?

 Other Autism Services at Open Doors Therapy

 Our Palo Alto/Bay Area mental health clinic serves individuals with autistic traits (Aspergers, high functioning autism, undiagnosed autism traits, etc) and their families.
 Specifically, or autism therapy services include individual counseling, parent counseling, and group therapy.
-Our support and educational groups include: college students with autistic traits, neurodiverse adults, working professionals, women who identify as neurodiverse, and neurodiverse youth & caregivers.
+Our support and educational groups include college students with autistic traits, young adults with autism, working professionals, women who identify as neurodiverse, and neurodiverse youth & caregivers.
 If you would like to learn about any of these services, please reach out today!